glacials/twos.dev/src/cold/apple.md

 Gmail searches the contents of PDFs attached to emails; I’ve found this invaluable finding old leases and whatnot.

-Mail is okay at displaying emails as conversations.
-Once in a while, it omits something it shouldn’t.
-When I click Send while replying to a thread it doesn't immediately append my message, causing me to believe something went wrong.
-I experience long, uncollapsible nested quotes in some emails, where Gmail was always good at collapsing them automatically.
+Mail is below average at threading emails.
+Once in a while, it omits an email it shouldn’t.
+When replying to a thread the sent email doesn't appear immediately in the local view of the thread, which makes it seem like something has gone wrong with the sending.

+I experience long, uncollapsible nested quotes in some threads, where Gmail was always good at collapsing them automatically.

+Mail is bad at converting text to rich text.
+For example, it will not automatically convert markdown-esque lists (e.g. `1.
+Some text` or `- Some text`) to rich text lists.

 macOS Mail supports filters, but only locally.
 The iCloud Mail service has a separate filter system with the same effect, but the two have disparate